Marcelo Claure: New York City FC

-On September 17, 2024, City Football Group announced that Claure had purchased ten percent of their MLS team New York City FC, including its planned stadium in Queens, New York City.
-Claure announced that he was "proud to be part of this team" in "the greatest city in the world".
+In September 2024, City Football Group announced that Claure had purchased ten percent of their MLS team New York City FC, including its planned stadium in Queens, New York City.

 Boards and committees

 Claure is a member of the board at T-Mobile USA and chairman at Bicycle Capital.
 He is also on the board of Girona FC.

-He also was executive chairman of WeWork until early 2022.
+He was executive chairman of WeWork until early 2022.
 He was on board of Univision Holdings from November 2020 and had resigned by 2023.
 In 2018 Claure joined the board of Arm Limited, a semiconductor company, and resigned in 2022.
 He became the chairman of both Fortress and Brightstar Global Group Inc. in 2019.
 He had resigned from Fortress by 2023.
 He is also on the boards of the Bolivian-American Chamber of Commerce and was previously on the board of the Florida International University.
 Claure was in the Aspen Institute's 2016 class of Henry Crown Fellows and a member of the Aspen Global Leadership Network.
 He is a member of the Group of Fifty and the Presidential CEO Advisory Board at the Massachusetts Institute of Technology.